QGEP/docs/en/user-guide/digitizing/digitizingcatchments.rst

 .. figure:: images/catchment_avoid_intersection2.jpg

-.. note:: New digitized catchement areas will not overlap with existing areas with this settings.
+.. note:: New digitized catchment areas will not overlap with existing areas with this settings.

 * Set the layer ``od_catchment_area`` into the edit mode.
 * Use the **Add Feature** tool to digitize a new area.